Development of a Compton Imager Setup: Data Acquisition and Calibration

 \subsection{Data collection at various source positions}

 Final experimental data sets were obtained by placing the \element{133}{Ba} source at four different locations in the enclosure. \element{133}{Ba} has a prominent radioactive decay lines at 356~keV and 81~keV, with decay yields of 62\%\ and 34\%\ respectively.
-The source also has weaker lines at 276~keV, 303~keV, 384~keV, etc. Of all these, the 356~keV is most suitable for our analysis due its high yield, relatively high probability of Compton scattering as compared to photoelectric absorption, and because the energy deposited in both the scatterer and absorber is likely to be within our detector energy range.
+The source also has weaker lines at 31~keV, 276~keV, 303~keV, 384~keV, etc. Of all these, the 356~keV is most suitable for our analysis due its high yield, relatively high probability of Compton scattering as compared to photoelectric absorption, and because the energy deposited in both the scatterer and the absorber is likely to be within our detector energy range.
 The 2.5~$\mu$Ci source strength corresponds to about 9.25\ee{4} disintegrations per second, of which a much smaller fraction exits through the collimator.
 We typically detect 35--65~\cps\ on our detector.
-Note that there are several factors to consider in this number.
-It includes the 31 and 81~keV lines from Ba.
-Photons of 356~keV which are directly absorbed in the detector get discarded as discussed in \S\ref{subsec:detinit}.
+This number includes the 31 and 81~keV lines from \element{133}{Ba}.
+Photons of 356~keV which are directly absorbed in the detector get a PHA of 4095, and get discarded as discussed in \S\ref{subsec:detinit}.
 However, if these photons are Compton scattered by the detector and the energy deposit is in the 20--200~keV range, such events will be registered in the scatterer (Det~V).
-The scattered photons head in random directions, and a fraction of them are incident on the absorber (Det~H).
-If the energy of the scattered photon is also in the 20- 200~keV range, then these register as events in Det~H.
+The photons are scattered in arbitrary directions, and a fraction of them are incident on the absorber (Det~H).
+If the energy of the scattered photon is also in the 20--200~keV range, then these register as events in Det~H.

 The final count rates were typically around 35--65~\cps\ in Det~V depending on the source position, and around 15~\cps\ in Det~H respectively.
 This includes background rates of 8--10~\cps\ in each detector.
 We find that a few detector pixels occasionally become noisy during the observations, increasing the count rates to as much as few hundred counts per second.
-These events are stored along with the data, but discard all data from such pixels in post-processing.
+These events are stored along with the data, but we discard all data from such pixels in post-processing.
 In our test runs, we typically acquired data for 4--5 hours to get sufficient statistics for analysis.